-The right to a hearing is required where staff is recommending the cancellation of a permission, refusal of an application or where there is some indication that the Authority may not follow staff's recommendation to approve a permit or the applicant objects to the conditions of approval.
+The right to a hearing is required where staff is recommending refusal of an application or where there is some indication that the Authority or Executive Committee may not follow staff's recommendation to approve a permit or the applicant objects to the conditions of approval.
 The applicant is entitled to reasonable notice of the hearing pursuant to the Statutory Powers Procedures Act.